 Some clients pay us over $1,000,000 to run their multi-million-dollar crowdfunding campaigns.
 For the first time ever, we’re pulling back the curtains and showing you how we do it.

 Behind every successful crowdfunding project is a strategically planned & crafted PR campaign.

 Business crowdfunding is increasing mainstream for companies and individuals.
 Kickstarter and Indiegogo platforms enable raising funds and thus help early-stage startupers to multi-chain corporates bring bold ideas into reality.

-Indeed business fundraising is one of the most rapidly growing sectors of the crowdfunding.
-Furthermore, it is becoming more and more popular method to finance startups and their brightest & innovative projects.
+Indeed business fundraising is one of the most rapidly growing sectors of crowdfunding.
+Furthermore, it is becoming a more and more popular method to finance startups and their brightest & innovative projects.

 Nonetheless, for a successful crowdfunding campaign – it is highly important to develop a compelling PR campaign ahead of other activities.